-- Dresses, gowns, and suits should be appropriate and in line with the values of Redlands Adventist Academy and the dress code policy. - No jewelry
+- Dresses, gowns, and suits should be appropriate and in line with the values of Redlands Adventist Academy and the dress code policy. - Whether or not jewelry will be permitted will be determined and announced at the discretion of Administration.

 CONSEQUENCES FOR DRESS CODE VIOLATIONS